rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 The Rust teams are always excited to report on new features offered with each release.
 Sometimes, however, an important change that is not yet "fully baked" gets accidentally included in a release.

-There was an instance of this in yesterday's release, 1.52.0, which added a new bit of internal-consistency checking, called "incremental compilation hash verification" (abbreviated `verify-ich`).
+There was an instance of this in the most recent release, 1.52.0, which added a new bit of internal-consistency checking, called "incremental compilation hash verification" (abbreviated `verify-ich`).
 This check is also called an "unstable fingerprint" check, because the diagnostic it currently prints look [like this](https://github.com/rust-lang/rust/issues/84336):

 ```
 thread 'rustc' panicked at 'assertion failed: `(left == right)`